abhinavmsra/jQuery-faker/README.md

 [![Code Climate](https://codeclimate.com/github/abhinavmsra/jQuery-faker/badges/gpa.svg)](https://codeclimate.com/github/abhinavmsra/jQuery-faker)

-A jquery plugin that generates the fake data for the developer to use during the development time.
-It actually generates the test data for the developer rather than having to type to regenerate the similar data to test the same business logic.
+A jQuery plugin that generates the fake data for the developer to use during the development time.
+It actually generates the test data for the developer rather than having to type to regenerate the similar data to test same business logic.

 Works with all major browsers.